-Members of the first Milstein Symposium on Creating New Manufacturing were announced in a press release this morning.
+Members of the first Milstein Commission on New Manufacturing were announced in a press release this morning.
 Former Governor Haley Barbour (R-MS) and former Governor and Senator Evan Bayh (D-IN) co-chair this commission that is bringing together policymakers, business leaders, scholars and journalists to define and advance innovative, nonpartisan, and action-oriented ideas and policies to help rebuild the American Dream.

 The other members of the commission on manufacturing include: